SeattleTestbed/docs/EducationalAssignments/ParityPartOne.md

 so performance is not compromised.
 In particular, the security layer may not read more 8-byte sequences than are necessary.

-SHOULD I GIVE THEM FILESIZE AS A BUILT IN A SECURITY LAYER?

  * Security: The attacker should not be able to circumvent the security layer.
 Hence, if the attacker can cause a file with a non-even 8-byte sequence to be written then the security is compromised, for example.